Bonnie Anderson (singer): 2019–present: Return to music

 On 14 February 2019, Anderson released five promotional cover versions recorded from Neighbours.
 A sixth, "Amazing Grace", was released on 7 March 2019.

 In April 2019, Anderson signed a new deal with BMG Music Australia to release "Sorry", her first single in three years.
 The song was released in association with Fremantle Australia, the production company for Neighbours and featured on the program as performed by her character.
 Anderson wrote the song in 2016 and said, "The message throughout 'Sorry' is about standing up and saying enough is enough.
-It's about accepting the fact that we all experience different walks of life and we may end up in places we're not proud of, but we should never regret where we come from and what we've been through."
+It's about accepting the fact that we all experience different walks of life and we may end up in places we're not proud of, but we should never regret where we come from and what we've been through.".

 Anderson appeared on Britain's Got Talent: The Champions (August–September 2019), with other participants from various Got Talent shows.
 She was eliminated in Preliminary 4 on 22 September.
 She also released the single "Never Be the One" in August 2019, saying that it was about "not always being perfect".
 From 25 March 2020, Anderson's version of the Neighbours theme song began airing over the serial's opening credits.

 In 2020, Anderson participated in the second season of The Masked Singer Australia as the "Bushranger" and she eventually went on to win the show.
 Anderson left Neighbours in 2021, but returned for the then final episode in July 2022.
 In mid-2022, Anderson toured Australia with The Music of James Bond, a stage show in which she and Luke Kennedy perform various theme songs from the franchise.
+Anderson joined the presenting team of the revived Melbourne Weekender in April 2024.

 Personal life

 Anderson dated Dean Ray until 2014 and then Reece Mastin.
 She is the goddaughter of world boxing champion Lionel Rose.

 Anderson announced her engagement to her partner Sam Morrison in April 2022.
 In June 2022, Anderson announced that they were expecting their first child together, and she gave birth to a son in December 2022.
+Anderson and Morrison married in Victoria in November 2023.
+Their second son was born in August 2025.